Luke-Mason/ObsidianVault/Biblical Slavery.md

-God gives you a choice, to pay your debt or for you to pay for your debt.
+There are 5 main things that people think of when they think of slavery:
+1. Being kidnapped and taken against your will
+2. Stripped of all your rights
+3. The slaver can beat and abuse you as much as hhe/she wishes since you're their property.
+4. There's no compensation or benefit for you; only the  slaver benefits
+5. You are forced to stay for life against your will

-Word Slave -  Ebed, root word Abad which means to serve - Ebed means worker or servant, there is no hebrew word for slave.
+Word Slave - Morally neutral word Ebed, root word Abad which means to serve - Ebed means worker or servant, there is no hebrew word for slave.
 It is a word that denotes dependancy.
 The word is used positive ways like a wordof honor.
 [Dueteronomy 34:4], [Joshua 1:1], [Joshua 24:29],[Exodus 4:23], [Exodus 7:16], [Exodus 8:1],[Exodus 8:20],[Exodus 9:1],[Exodus 9:13],[Exodus 10:3],[Exodus 10:7],[Exodus 10:8],[Exodus 10:11],[Exodus 10:24],[Exodus 10:26], etc.

 Categories of slaves in the bible:
 1. The Hebrew - Servant who **voluntarily** work to pay off debt or to acquire land